 - Plant Name- Botanical Name - Larkspur - Viola Pedatifida Hardy Planting Zones- 3-8 Sun or Shade – Sun and Part Shade Mature Height - 6-9" Mature Width- 6-9" Bloom Season – Late Spring (April to June) Gardener Status- Beginner

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Lark Spur - Delphinium

 Larkspur is a member of the Buttercup family with a biological complexity that rivals the orchid.
 Its blooms cover a broad spectrum and may present as blue, white, or violet.
-It is distinguishable among other wildflowers for its loose vertical blooms atop a singular stalk.
-Larkspur is a popular cut flower that grows best in cool, moist weather.
+It is distinguishable among other wildflowers for its loose vertical blooms atop a single stalk.
+Larkspur is a favorite cut flower that grows best in cold, moist weather.
 These are very eye-catching plants.
 They should be watered regularly and spaced approximately 8 inches apart.
-Soil should remain moist and plants divided every four years.
+Soil should remain moist, and plants divided every four years.
 Adds visual appeal to any landscape.